Susannah McCorkle: Life and career

 A native of Berkeley, California, McCorkle studied Italian literature at the University of California at Berkeley before dropping out to move to Europe.
 She was inspired to become a singer when she heard Billie Holiday sing "I've Got a Right to Sing the Blues".
 She began her career in the early 1970s by singing at pubs in London with bandleader John Chilton.
 She also worked in London with Keith Ingham and Dick Sudhalter and recorded her first two albums, one a tribute to Harry Warren, the other to Johnny Mercer.

 After moving back to the U.S. in the 1970s, she sang at the Cookery in Greenwich Village and the Riverboat in Manhattan.
-Later in her career she sang often at the Algonquin Hotel.
+Later in her career, she often sang at the Algonquin Hotel.

+In 1988, PBS affiliate WMHT recorded the television special Susannah McCorkle and Friends: Jazz Meets Pop at Proctors in Schenectady, NY.
+It featured Gerry Mulligan, Mark Murphy, Gene Bertoncini and Michael Moore.
+"The outstanding female jazz vocalist of her generation," said critic Francis Davis, attending the recording.

 No More Blues (1989), her first album for Concord Jazz, was recorded with guitarists Emily Remler and Bucky Pizzarelli and pianist Dave Frishberg.
 Her writing was published in Cosmopolitan, Newsday, New York, and the O. Henry Award Prize Stories.

-Stereo Review magazine named How Do You Keep the Music Playing (1985) as the album of the year, while critic Leonard Feather named it vocal album of the year.
+Stereo Review magazine named How Do You Keep the Music Playing (1985) as the album of the year, while critic Leonard Feather named it the vocal album of the year.

+McCorkle was a polyglot.
+She spoke, translated and sang in English, Italian, Brazilian, German, Spanish, and French.

 A breast cancer survivor, McCorkle suffered for many years from depression.
 She died by suicide at age 55 by leaping off the balcony of her apartment at 41 West 86th Street in Manhattan.
 She was alone in her home at the time.
 The police immediately entered her home after identifying her body and found no evidence of foul play.
 Suicide was ruled the cause of death.